 Who can apply?

-In order to obtain a divorce, you must have lived apart from your spouse for a period of at least four years during the preceding five years.
+In order to obtain a divorce, you must have lived apart from your spouse for a period of at least two years during the preceding five years.
 Living apart usually means living in separate homes however, it is possible to live apart while sharing the same home.
 The court must be satisfied that there is no reasonable chance of reconciliation between the spouses.

 How do I apply?

 Only a Judge can grant a divorce and therefor it is necessary to make an application to the court.
 This done by issuing what is known as a Family Law Civil Bill in either the Circuit Court or the High Court.

 How long does it take?

 The length of time it takes to get a divorce depends on the complexity of the case.
 If there are a lot of assets and/or children/ the application is contested it will take longer to obtain the divorce.

 What happen once the divorce is granted?